Consumers In Germany Were Paid To Use Electricity This Holiday Season - Slashdot

 How about rather than throwing money at it you attack the root cause of the costs.
 Nuclear power is actually incredibly cheap once you cut project overheads and investment risk out.
 Why do you think it was the great saviour of the 80s?
 Hint: it is cheap, and safer designs do not cost appreciably more.

-Re: Germany 2nd Most Expensive Power in the West (Score:1)
+Re: Germany 2nd Most Expensive Power in the West (Score:5, Informative)

 Bingo.
 French bills look low, but actually when you factor in the tax diverted to EDF and the other French energy companies, it's insanely expensive.